k4sh4n1/research/proposal.md

 Structural health monitoring or SHM, which detect structural damage in real-time, is parallel to market surveillance and crash prediction.
 However, no comprehensive framework exists for adapting SHM methodologies to financial markets.

 Market crashes are equivalent to structural failures, however the sophisticated mathematical tools for analyzing shock response in structures, including response spectra, time-history analysis, and nonlinear dynamic analysis, have not been systematically adapted for financial shock events.
-Some studies have been carried out but they see the problem from a network model perspective not the dynamic response characteristics central to structural analysis:
+Some studies have been carried out but they see the problem from a network model perspective not the dynamic response characteristics central to structural analysis [8].

-* Gai & Kapadia, 2010 [8]

 In structural engineering the physical experiments would validate theoretical models.
 Frameworks for validating structural dynamics models against market data can extend to both back-testing and real-time testing.
 The performance metrics could be specifically developed for physics-based trading strategies.